inancgumus/weighter.js/README.md

 # weighter.js

-Use `weighter.js` to easily assign probability weights to your objects fields.
+Use `weighter.js` to easily assign probability weights to your object fields.

 This is a tiny library and may help someone out there, I don't know, it helped me.